Share your results

 Practising balance and working on your flexibility will help if your feet have been affected by nerve damage.

-The recommended amount of exercise for older people is at least 150 minutes of moderate activity every week (CDC 2023).
+The recommended amount of exercise for older people is at least 150 minutes of moderate activity every week.
+This could mean doing 30 minutes of exercise 5 days a week.

 Doing a mixture of aerobic activity and resistance exercises that you enjoy will give you the best results.
 Try aiming for resistance exercise on at least two days per week.